Ramechhap Airport: History

 The airport was opened in October 1979.
-In 2015, the runway was renovated and upgraded from a grass/clay surface to concrete.
+In 2015, the airport was closed for 13 months to allow runway renovations and upgrade from a clay and grass surface to asphalt, reopening in August 2016.

 In 2019, as the sole runway of Tribhuvan International Airport in Kathmandu was being renovated and the airport was closed over night, all flights to Lukla were operated from Ramechhap Airport, the closest airport to Kathmandu, as these flights need to take off early in the morning to not get caught in dangerous winds in Lukla.
 During peak, the airport served 24 flights per day, However, the airport had serious problems handling the mass of tourists traveling to Lukla.
 Following this, plans were developed to upgrade the airport.
 By 2020, flights to Lukla were operated from Kathmandu again, and with Tara Air's discontinuation of the flight to Kathmandu, the airport was left without scheduled operations.

 In 2022, the Civil Aviation Authority of Nepal decided that flight to Lukla were to be operated from Ramechhap Airport instead of Kathmandu again.
 Despite this being the second instance, critics argued that the airport and its surrounding infrastructure was still not sufficiently developed.

 Facilities

 The airport is at an elevation of 1555 ft above mean sea level.
 It has one runway which is 530 m in length.
+The runway is 20 m wide in breadth and build of Asphalt Concrete.
+Parking capacity of Manthali airport is 4, D228 Type Aircraft.